 Longwood was added to the conference in 2005 as a provisional member while reclassifying to a Division I membership.
 After fulfilling NCAA reclassification requirements, Longwood became eligible for its first conference tournament in 2007 and hosted the 2008 championship.
 The NorPac Conference welcomed the reestablished UC Davis program as an eighth member in July 2008 and the Aggies started a full conference schedule and participated in their first league tournament in 2009.

 Since 1999, the NorPac Field Hockey Conference has received an NCAA play-in opportunity or a conference automatic qualification (2005).
-Stanford University also received an at-large bid to the 2011 NCAA championship.
-In over a decade, NorPac representatives are 9-3 in NCAA play-in games.
-This year’s league champion will host the winner of the Mid-American Conference Tournament on November 6, 2012.
+Stanford University also received an at-large bid to the 2011 NAA Championship.
+In over a decade, NorPac representatives are 10-3 in NCAA play-in games.
+This year’s league champion will travel to the home field of the Atlantic10 Conference champion on Tuesday, Nov.
+12, 2013.

 The 2013 NorPac Field Hockey Championships will be hosted by Liberty University at the Liberty Field Hockey Field from November 7-9.
 The champion of the conference tournament will travel to the home field of the Atlantic-10 Conference champion in a NCAA Play-In Game on Tuesday, Nov.
 12.